lakshya-dhariwal/pixels/README.md

 # pixels
-platform to discover and download high quality images
+Platform to discover and download high quality images